VanessaTseng/vanessa-tseng-capstone/README.md

 ## Overview

-Splitly simplifies splitting bills among friends or groups.
-Splitly scans and reads receipts, allowing users to assign expenses to specific individuals efficiently.
+Splitly simplifies splitting bills among friends or groups and allows users to assign expenses to specific individuals efficiently.

 ### Problem Space

-Manually splitting bills with groups after dinners and trips is often tedious or time consuming.
+Splitting bills with groups after dinners and trips is often tedious or time consuming.
 It also makes it difficult to keep track of who has paid back.

 ### User Profile

 Individuals or groups that frequently share expenses. (e.g. friends, family, club members, coworkers)

 - needing to split a bill for dinner, trips, gatherings
-- looking to save time and track payments
+- looking to track payments

 ### Features

-- As a user, I want to be able to create an account
-- As a user, I want to be able to login to my account
-- As a logged in user, I want to scan or upload a receipt that can extract and display the itemized bill.
+- As a user, I want to scan or upload a receipt that can extract and display the itemized bill.
-- As a logged in user, I want to assign items on the bill to specific individuals so the app can calculate individual shares.
+- As a user, I want to assign items on the bill to specific individuals so the app can calculate individual shares.
-- As a logged in user, I want to view the calculated distribution among participating individuals
+- As a user, I want to view the calculated distribution among participating individuals
-- As a logged in user, I want to see past bills
+- As a user, I want to see past bills
-- As a logged in user, I want to see my balance owing
+- As a user, I want to see my balance owing

 ## Implementation